nextstrain/auspice/docs-src/docs/narratives/introduction.md

-## How to write a narrative
+## How to Write a Narrative

 If you have a dataset that you (or anyone else) created then you can write a narrative to enhance it 💫

-Behind the scenes a narrative is a single markdown file written in a particular format -- i.e. each of the example narratives linked above comprised one markdown file each.
+Behind the scenes a narrative is a single Markdown file written in a particular format -- i.e. each of the example narratives linked above comprises a single Markdown file.
 The [writing a narrative](how-to-write.md) tutorial will use the mumps example from above to explain how you can write your own narrative.

-## Sharing narratives
+## Sharing Narratives

-If you've got a narrative working locally (i.e. running auspice on your computer) and want to share the results then you have two options:
+If you've got a narrative working locally (i.e. running Auspice on your computer) and want to share the results then you have two options:

-1. Implement an auspice server yourself (the harder option, see [the server documentation](server/introduction.md)).
+1. Use the community functionality of nextstrain.org (the easier option, detailed in [writing a narrative](narratives/how-to-write.md#step-6-upload-your-example-to-nextstrain-community-to-share-with-everyone)).
-2. Use the community functionality of nextstrain.org (the easier option, detailed in [writing a narrative](narratives/how-to-write.md#step-6-upload-your-example-to-nextstrain-community-to-share-with-everyone)).
+2. Implement an Auspice server yourself (the harder option, see [the server documentation](server/introduction.md)).